But the process of rolling the dough, cutting out shapes, then decorating the baked cookies is a tradition I look forward to every year.

 As you cut out the gingerbread men shapes, you may find the dough has become too warm and soft.
 If this happens, just take the entire sheet of dough and pop it in the freezer or fridge until it’s solid again.
 If the cookie dough is super warm when it enters the oven they may not keep their shape as well, so you can again pop the tray in the fridge for a few minutes to firm up the dough.

-This recipe should yield gingerbread cookies that keep their shape but stay soft after baking.
-The ensure this, avoid overworking the dough.
+This recipe should yield gingerbread cookies that keep their shape but stay soft after baking, and are slightly chewy.
+To ensure this, avoid overworking the dough.
 It’s not bread dough, so definitely don’t knead it.
 Use a gentle hand!